Guardrails and End Terminals: Enhancing Roadside Safety

 1. Composition: The most common guardrail design features galvanized steel w-beam panels that are lapped and connected with rigid splice bolts.
 Alternative designs include concrete barriers and cable barriers.

-o Cable Barrier: High-tension Cable barrier is often the preferred choice in relatively wide medians or on roadsides where there is sufficient &#;safe space&#; beyond the barrier location.
-Cable barriers have the greatest dynamic deflection of the three most prominent barrier types and are thus more forgiving for the occupants of the impacting vehicle.
-While that behavior is desirable in locations that allow for it, many locations where barrier is installed feature hazards that are located just beyond the barrier.
+o Cable Barrier: The high-tension cable barrier is often the preferred choice in relatively wide medians or on roadsides with sufficient “safe space” beyond the barrier.
+Cable barriers have the greatest dynamic deflection of the three prominent barrier types and are thus more forgiving for the occupants of the impacting vehicle.
+While this behavior is desirable in locations that allow for it, many sites where barriers are installed feature hazards located just beyond the barrier.

 End Terminals: Absorbing Kinetic Energy

-While guardrails are meant to protect drivers from roadside hazards, they themselves can become a hazard, especially at the end, where the guardrail is secured with a rigid anchor, and the narrow, relatively sharp end of the guardrail is exposed to impacting vehicles.
-Guardrail terminals are the critical components at the beginning and end of a guardrail system, particularly those located within the clear zone for approaching traffic.
-Their purpose is to anchor the guardrail for redirectional impacts while minimizing the severity of a direct impact.
-Let&#;s explore end terminals in more detail:
+While guardrails are intended to protect drivers from roadside hazards, they can also become a threat, particularly at the ends where the guardrail is secured with a rigid anchor.
+The narrow and relatively sharp end of the guardrail poses a risk to impacting vehicles.
+Guardrail terminals serve as essential components at both ends of a guardrail system, especially those within the clear zone for approaching traffic.
+Their purpose is to anchor the guardrail for redirective impacts while minimizing the severity of a direct hit.
+Here’s a closer look at end terminals:

 1. Energy-Absorbing Guardrail Terminals:

-o These designs utilize various means to dissipate energy, gradually decelerating an impacting vehicle.
-This is most commonly achieved by extruding the guardrail through an impact head that kinks, cuts, or crushes the guardrail as it passes through the impact head.
+o These designs dissipate energy through various means, gradually decelerating an impacting vehicle.
+This is most often achieved by extruding the guardrail through an impact head that kinks, cuts, or crushes the guardrail as it passes through.

 2. Gating End Terminals: